-ERL Service Robots has four certified test beds around Europe where teams can test some Tasks and Functionality Benchmarks:
+ERL Service Robots has five certified test beds around Europe where teams can test some Tasks and Functionality Benchmarks:

 Institute for Systems and Robotics at Instituto Superior Técnico, U. Lisboa, Portugal